ssube/textual-engine/docs/getting-started.md

 Carried items will be automatically used when you `hit` an enemy, but you can `use` an item on yourself to heal.

-Using items on actors or with other items is planned.
+Using items on actors or with other items is planned (https://github.com/ssube/textual-engine/issues/102, https://github.com/ssube/textual-engine/issues/107).

 ### Health and Hitting Enemies